 But these drugs do not work right away.
 It may take 1 to 3 weeks before you start to feel better and even longer before you feel the full benefit.
 It's not common, but some people don't improve with antidepressants and need to try other treatments with their doctor.

 If your symptoms don't improve after 4 to 6 weeks, tell your doctor.
 Your may need a higher dose or a different medicine.

 Some people do not respond to the first antidepressant they try.
 Most of those people do respond to a different medicine.
 Remember, it can take up to 3 months to feel the full benefit of an antidepressant.

 Also, antidepressants may stop working in a small number of people who have been taking them for a while.

 Brand Name vs. Generic

-But some studies suggest there may be variations in how well generics are absorbed and utilized by the body.
-If a generic seems ineffective, discuss your concerns with your doctor.
+But some studies suggest there may be variations in how well generics are absorbed and used by the body.
+If you switched to a generic and it doesn't seem to be working, tell your doctor.